 The student should discuss the plan of study with the selected advisory committee members and must get their permission to list them on the plan of study before the plan is submitted to the CGT Graduate Studies Office.
-Should the need arise; changes in the advisory committee after the plan of study has been submitted will be handled on an individual basis through the Electronic Plan of Study form (EPOS) (refer to section 5.0).
+Should the need arise; changes in the advisory committee after the plan of study has been submitted will be handled on an individual basis through the Electronic Plan of Study form (EPOS).